Binary de Bruijn Sequences via Zech's Logarithms: Zech's Logarithms and Conjugate Pairs

 \section{Zech's Logarithms and Conjugate Pairs}

-A state $\v=(v_0,v_{1},\ldots,v_{n-1})$ and its {\it conjugate} $\widehat{\v}=(v_0 + 1,v_{1},\ldots,v_{n-1})$ form a {\it conjugate pair}.
-Cycles $C_1$ and $C_2$ in $\Omega(h)$ are {\it adjacent} if they are disjoint and there exists $\v$ in $C_1$ whose conjugate $\widehat{\v}$ is in $C_2$.
-Adjacent cycles merge into a single cycle by interchanging the successors of $\v$ and $\widehat{\v}$.
+A state $\v:=(v_0,v_{1},\ldots,v_{n-1})$ and its {\it conjugate} $\overline{\v}:=(v_0 + 1,v_{1},\ldots,v_{n-1})$ form a {\it conjugate pair}.
+Cycles $C_1$ and $C_2$ in $\Omega(h)$ are {\it adjacent} if they are disjoint and there exists $\v$ in $C_1$ whose conjugate $\overline{\v}$ is in $C_2$.
+Adjacent cycles merge into a single cycle by interchanging the successors of $\v$ and $\overline{\v}$.
 The feedback function of the resulting cycle is

-Continuing this step, all cycles in $\Omega(h)$ join into one cycle, which is a de Bruijn sequence.
-This is the {\it cycle joining method} \cite{Fred82}.
+Continuing this step, all cycles in $\Omega(h)$ join into a de Bruijn sequence.
 The feedback functions of the resulting de Bruijn sequences are completely determined once the corresponding conjugate pairs are found.